Pharmacy Information

 Express Scripts Pharmacy Mail Order Form

 Sign up for convenient home delivery of your prescriptions with this mail order form.
 Or call 800-316-3107, 24 hours a day, seven days a week.
 Automatic refills are also available with mail order.
 If you choose not to use automatic refills, please contact your pharmacy 21 days before your prescription is due to run out, to ensure your mail order medications arrive on time.
+If you are a new member with Network Health or new to using mail-order, Medicare requires that you provide consent for the first fill of a prescription.
+Express Scripts will contact you to obtain your consent.

 Prescription Drug Claim Form

-If you purchased prescription drugs without presenting your ID card (due to an emergency or at non-participating pharmacy of medical facility), complete our prescription drug claim form for consideration of reimbursement from Express Scripts.
+If you purchased prescription drugs without presenting your ID card (due to an emergency or at non-participating pharmacy or medical facility), complete our prescription drug claim form for consideration of reimbursement from Express Scripts.

 Redetermination Request Form